cosmos72/stmx/README.md

-Taking as a small but somewhat realistic example the [dining philosophers](example/dining-philosophers.lisp), with 5 reads and 5 writes to transactional memory per atomic block and a moderate rate of conflicts and retries (10-20%), each CPU core runs approximately 700000 transactions per second.
+Taking as a small but somewhat realistic example the [dining philosophers](example/dining-philosophers.lisp), with 5 reads and 5 writes to transactional memory per atomic block and a moderate rate of conflicts and retries (20-30%), each CPU core runs approximately 1 million transactions per second.

 Obviously, performance in other cases will depend on the complexity of the code inside transactions, on the number of reads and writes to transactional memory,